Generative-Labs/Documentation/docs/Web3MQ-RESTFul-API/Intro.md

 ## How to authorization with JWT

 1. call [login api](/docs/Web3MQ-RESTFul-API/User/user-login#login-with-metamask-sign)
-2. put "access_token" that from login api response into http header
+2. put `access_token` that from login api response into http header

 **JWT: yes** means you need pass Authorization http header